-To further the Town's goal to add commercial and mixed-use development, two sites are identified in this area that provide opportunities for small, infill development that would serve the immediate residential areas.
-In general, small infill development or small - scale, refers to having development that fits the context of the surrounding area and can provide additional amenities with other suitable uses.
+To further goals of adding more commercial and mixeduse development throughout Town, two sites are identified in this area that provide opportunities for small, infill development that would serve the immediate residential areas.
+In general, "infill" or "small-scale" development refers to development that fits the context of its surrounding area and provides amenities that relate to other suitable uses.

 Both sites are located near developed areas, with opportunities to create trails, bikeways, and sidewalks for people living in the area.
 As the area evolves over time, coordination with the Town of Chapel Hill is also important and highly encouraged as development occurs near the corridor, which could affect its character.
-Additionally, another potential use to consider is light industrial in select areas where it is deemed appropriate.
+Additionally, another potential use to consider is light industrial in select areas where it is deemed appropriate given surrounding uses.